 Before automation, manually calculating the rate of return was a tedious and time-consuming process, especially if you have a robust portfolio.
 Now the bots do all the work for you.

 This video shows you how to filter trade opportunities for a minimum rate of return before an order is sent to your broker.
 Bots check live market data to make these decisions based on your defined criteria.
 You can also check for a position's probability of success.

-The opportunity return expectations decision recipe pulls data from the market and calculates the rate of return based on the premium collected in current market conditions.
+The opportunity return expectations decision recipe pulls live market data and calculates the rate of return based on the premium collected in current market conditions.

 For example, if you want to filter for a 25% return on a $5 wide spread, the bot will check if the credit received is at least $1.00 ($1 / $4 = 25%).
 If the credit received is less than $1.00, the bot will go down the "No" path, not enter the position, and the automation will end.
 The bot will then check market pricing at the next scheduled interval.

 You can also easily test the automation to see if current market conditions would yield the position’s required premium.

-Although it is not required to add this feature to an automation, we highly recommend filtering for rate of return and be confident that the trade meets all of your criteria before you enter a position.
-This allows you to let the bot run and continuously check every time to see if the pricing is above your threshold at any point, and if it is, it will send the order to your broker.
+Although it is not required to add this feature to an automation, we highly recommend filtering for rate of return to be confident that the trade meets all of your criteria before opening a position.
+The bot will run continuously and check every time to see if the pricing is above your threshold at any point.
+If it is, the bot will send an order to your broker.